 Placement requirements and responsibilities including guides and reports are available in the Master of Education Professional Experience Book.

 There is no formal feedback or placement report.
 Instead students are required to complete and upload to In Place a Service Learning Signed Timesheet.

-Please note: As of Semester 1, 2020 it will be mandatory for students undertaking a placement to upload a Final Report to InPlace and Study Desk.
+Please note: Students completing a placement are to upload a Final Report to InPlace and Study Desk.
 Your result will not be released until this has been completed.
 If you require assistance on uploading your report to InPlace, please click here.